vahidfarajidev/notes-repo/Exception/4-exception_handling_across_layers.md

 ---

-If desired, a **diagram showing the exception flow from Repository → Application Handler → Logging Behavior → Middleware → UI** can be provided to make the process fully transparent.

----

 ## 4️⃣ Controller / Middleware (UI Layer)

 **Purpose:** Receive requests, call the Service, and return responses to the client.